ViolaFlower/Re-Console/README.md

 - Improved world generation speed

 ### 📩 Up to Date
 Re-Console is usually one of the first modpacks to update in a stable state to new Minecraft and Legacy4J versions.
-It is also multi-version, giving you the choice between Latest MC (currently 1.21.1) and a version with long-term mod compatibility (currently 1.20.1).
+It is also multi-version and multi-loader, giving you the choice between Latest MC (currently 1.21.1) and a version with long-term mod compatibility (currently 1.20.1) on both Fabric and Neoforge.